-Cimetidine is an H2(histamine) blocker.
-It works by blocking one of the chemicals, histamine, that stimulates the release of acid into the stomach.
-This reduces acidity in the stomach.
+Cimetidine is an H2-blocker.
+It works by blocking the action of histamine and reducing acid in the stomach.

 Do NOT use cimetidine if:

-- you are taking medicine for cancer (nitrosoureas)
+- you are taking another acid reducing medicine

 Contact your doctor or health care provider right away if any of these apply to you.